Skip to Main Content

 Leadership Development

-Join a workshop on cultural intelligence or civil dialogue to better understand how to love and serve your neighbors.
+Join a workshop on how to facilitate dialogue across unique experiences to better understand how to love, serve and partner with your neighbors.

 Spiritual Formation

-Go deeper on a spiritual disciplines retreat to discover new ways of worshipping and communing with God.
+Go deeper on a retreat, join peers in studying scripture, and discover new ways of worshipping and communing with God.

 Vocational Discernment